Module ngx_http_proxy_module

 Can be used along with the proxy_cache_bypass directive.

-Sets an address of the proxied server and a URI that maps a location.
-An address can be specified as a domain name or an address, and a port, for example,
+Sets the protocol and address of a proxied server and an optional URI to which a location should be mapped.
+As a protocol, “http” or “https” can be specified.
+The address can be specified as a domain name or IP address, and an optional port:

 proxy_pass http://localhost:8000/uri/;